 If you walked into my house you would quickly notice my favourite fibre.
-My carpet, chairs, clothes, blankets, duvet inner, and even my dog is made from it.
+My carpet, chairs, clothes, blankets, duvet inner.

 I love wool.